CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 ### Task 3: Interpreting Results and Fine-Tuning

 In this task, you will interpret the evaluation results and fine-tune the RAG pipeline by adjusting the prompt template.
-You will analyze the **Relevance, Groundedness, and Coherence** scores, modify the prompt instructions, and re-run the evaluation to improve response accuracy.
+You will analyze the **Relevance, Groundedness, and Coherence** scores, modify the prompt instructions, and rerun the evaluation to improve response accuracy.

-1. Once the evaluation run completes, **Ctrl+click** on the link to view the evaluation results on the Evaluation page in the Azure AI Foundry portal **(1)**, then click on **Open (2)**.
+1. Once the evaluation run is complete, **Ctrl+click** on the link to view the evaluation results on the Evaluation page in the Azure AI Foundry portal **(1)**, then click on **Open (2)**.

     ![](../media/af68.png)

-1. On the **Report** tab, you can view the RAG App quality through the Metric dashbaoard.
+1. On the **Report** tab, you can view the RAG App quality through the Metric dashboard.

-1. You can view the `Relevance, Groundedness` and `Coherence` average score.
+1. You can view the average score for `Relevance, Groundedness`, and `Coherence`.

     ![](../media/af71.png)

-1. Navigate to **Data (1)** tab, to get more details about the evaluation metric **(2)**.
+1. Navigate to the **Data (1)** tab for more details about the evaluation metric **(2)**.

     ![](../media/af73.png)

 1. Notice that the responses are not well grounded.
-In many cases, the model replies with a question rather than an answer.
+The model often replies with a question rather than an answer.
 This is a result of the prompt template instructions.

-1. In your **assets/grounded_chat.prompty (1)** file, find the sentence `If the question is not related to outdoor/camping gear and clothing, just say 'Sorry, I only can answer queries related to outdoor/camping gear and clothing.
-So, how can I help?'`. **(2)**
+1. In your **assets/grounded_chat.prompty (1)** file, find the sentence, `"If the question is not related to outdoor/camping gear and clothing, just say 'Sorry, I only can answer queries related to outdoor/camping gear and clothing.
+So, how can I help?"`. **(2)**

     ![](../media/af74.png)